Effective September 11, 2017

 These policies apply to messages sent using your Nerdio service, or to messages sent from any network or any person on your behalf that directly or indirectly refer the recipient to a site or an email address hosted via your Nerdio service.

 In addition, you may not use a third-party email service that does not practice similar procedures for all its customers.
 In other words, use someone trustworthy (obviously).
 These requirements apply to distribution lists prepared by third parties to the same extent as if the list were created by your organization.

 Nerdio may test and otherwise monitor your compliance with its requirements, and may block the transmission of email that violates these provisions.
 Only if necessary, of course.

 We shouldn’t have to say this, but… Don’t attempt to probe, scan, penetrate or test the vulnerability of an Nerdio system or Network or to breach Nerdio’s security or authentication measures, whether by passive or intrusive techniques, without Nerdio’s express written consent.

 Follow the rules and conventions for postings to any bulletin board, chat group, or other forum in which you’d like to participate, such as IRC and USENET groups including their rules for content and commercial postings.
 These groups usually prohibit the posting of off-topic commercial messages, or mass postings to multiple forums.

-You must also comply with the rules of any other Network you access or participate in using your Adar services.
+You must also comply with the rules of any other Network you access or participate in using your Nerdio services.

 Well, this is awkward.

-To avoid having those uncomfortable conversations, don’t publish or transmit via Adar’s Network and equipment any content or links to any content that Adar reasonably believes:
+To avoid having those uncomfortable conversations, don’t publish or transmit via Nerdio’s Network and equipment any content or links to any content that Nerdio reasonably believes: